-Both the cutter and the seller usually have a strong financial incentive to offer diamonds with inferior cut.
-Why is this?
-When a rough diamond is cut to superior standards, about 50% of the stone’s original weight can be wasted in the process.
-This is because diamond cutting to achieve a superior cut is governed by very strict mathematical formulas and measures.
+Well, both the cutter and the seller have a strong financial incentive to offer diamonds with inferior cut.
+Why is this so?
+When a rough diamond is cut to superior standards, more than 50% of the stone’s original weight can be wasted in the process.
+This is because cutting to achieve a superior cut is governed by very strict mathematical formulas and measurements.

-The depth, width at the top and at the waist, the number of facets or surfaces, and other cut features all must be according to a precise table and formula in order for the resulting cut stone to be categorized as a superior or higher cut.
+The depth, width at the top and at the girdle, the number of facets, and other cut features must all follow a precise formula in order for the resultant stone to be categorized as a superior or higher cut.

 At Diamond Jewelry Masters we do business differently.
 We want you to know, to see, and to judge for yourself in finding your perfect diamond.